onlineth/Cosmic-eLab-API/README.md

 #### Required

-- `detectorid` - A four digit code that's unique to every detector, example `6147`.
+- `detectorid` - A 1-4 digit code that's unique to every detector, example `6147`
-- `year` - Must be one year at a time, example `2010`.
+- `year` - Must be one year at a time, example `2010`

 Either one Month and Day: